alexeigud/background-generator/README.md

 # background-generator

-Code is meant to demonstrate DOM Manipulation Techhnologies used: HTML, CSS, JS
+Code is meant to demonstrate DOM Manipulation  <br>
+Techhnologies used: HTML, CSS, JS